WikiEducationFoundation/WikiEduDashboard/docs/WMFLABS_DEPLOYMENT.md

   - $ `mysqldump --user=wiki --password=$DB_PASSWORD --host=<hostname> dashboard > /path/to/your/backup.sql`
 - Upload the database to the new server
   - $ `mysql -u wiki -p dashboard < <your-file>.sql`

+CONFIGURING RAILS CONSOLE

+- From `/var/www/dashboard/current` run `bundle exec rake app:update:bin`
+- If `bundle exec rails c -e production` does not work, you may need to edit the paths in `bin/rails` to work with the Capistrano directory structure: replace `../config` with `../../current/config`.